Sewer56/Reloaded.Imgui.Hook/README.md

 Simply compile `Reloaded.ImGui.TestMod` and add to your Reloaded-II mods directory.

+## Known Issues
+- [14 August 2021]: When viewports are Enabled and being used (window outside app/game window), destroying the hook instance (and this imgui context) may crash the application.
+I believe this a dear imgui issue.

 ## Contributions
 Contributions are very welcome and encouraged; especially given that I'm not really a graphics programmer.
 I only have some experience in OpenGL 3 as opposed to DirectX 😉.